It is normal to gain weight during your pregnancy. This is due to the growth of the baby and placenta (afterbirth).

 - 2 rye crackers with light cheese

-You may also be at risk of some nutrient deficiencies.
+You may also be at risk of not having enough of some nutrients.

 In this case, you may need to gain more weight to: